BORAGE Overview Information

 Possibly Effective for:

-- Improving growth and development in premature infants.
+- Growth and development in premature infants.
 Infant formula supplemented with fatty acids from borage oil and fish oils seems to improve growth and development of the nervous system in infants born early, especially boys.

 Possibly Ineffective for: